cracked-machine/UV_LED_Driver_SW_STM32F051/README.md

 ## UV Lightbox

-Dual mode UV lightbox with adjustable LED brightness.
+UV lightbox with adjustable LED brightness.

+The lid uses a momentary switch to detect when the lid is closed or open.
-- When lid is open, only the LED stips will light, allowing safe preparation of negatives.
+- When lid is open, only the LED stips will turn on, allowing safe preparation of negatives.
-- When lid is closed, only the UV LED panels will light, to expose copper boards.
+- When lid is closed, only the UV LED panels will turn on.

 ### Software Overview